wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 #### Validation Rewards

-Validation rewards are distributed in the call to `completeEndValidation`.
+Validation rewards are distributed in the call to `completeEndValidation` on the `PoSValidatorManager`.

 #### Delegation Rewards

-Delegation rewards are distributed in the call to `completeDelegatorRemoval`.
+Delegation rewards are distributed in the call to `completeDelegatorRemoval` on the `PoSValidatorManager`.

 #### Delegation Fees

 Delegation fees owed to validators are _not_ distributed when the validation ends as to bound the amount of gas consumed in the call to `completeEndValidation`.
-Instead, `claimDelegationFees` may be called after the validation is completed.
+Instead, `claimDelegationFees` on the `PoSValidatorManager` may be called after the validation is completed.